galdo/aurora/README.md

 - Local music library scanning from user-selected folders
 - Supported formats: `flac`, `mp3`, `m4a`, `wav`
-- Album, artist, and playlist browsing with fast navigation
+- Album, artist, and playlist browsing and editing with fast navigation
 - Queue management and contextual playback controls
 - Manual and smart playlists
 - CD import with metadata-driven naming templates
 - Podcast discovery, subscriptions, and episode sync
-- DAP sync with progress, ETA, and resume support
+- Your DAP always in sync with progress, ETA, and resume support

 ---